AntonMu/TrainYourOwnYOLO/README.md

     Don't use spaces in folder names, i.e. don't use a folder name like this `my folder` but instead use `my_folder`.

-2. If you are using [pipenv](https://github.com/pypa/pipenv) and are having trouble running `python3 -m venv env`, try:
-    ```
-    pipenv shell
-    ```

-3. If you are having trouble getting cv2 to run, try:

-    ```
-    apt-get update
-    apt-get install -y libsm6 libxext6 libxrender-dev
-    pip install opencv-python
-    ```

-4. If you are a Linux user and having trouble installing `*.snap` package files try:
+2. If you are a Linux user and having trouble installing `*.snap` package files try:
     ```
     snap install --dangerous vott-2.1.0-linux.snap
     ```